JaredJGartner/SB_neoantigen_Models/README.md

 ### Installing

 After cloning repository on system alter NetMHCpan-4.0,NetChop 3.1 and NetMHCStab paths in src/functions4model.py to their locations on your system.
+For a step by step example of setting up prerequisites and testing see instructions in examples directory.

 Clone repository